e-finance-frankfurt/server-user/manual-user/README.md

 To manage the virtual environments
 1. list all virtual environments: `conda info --envs`
 2. deactivate the environment: `conda deactivate`
 3. delete an environment: `conda env remove --name myownenv`

+To use your customized virtual environment in a jupyter notebook:
+1. install ipykernel in your venv: `pip install --user ipykernel`
+2. add your virtual environment to Jupyter: `python -m ipykernel install --user --name=myownenv`

 > Note that all your virtual environments are deleted if you shut down your server.
 Hence, it is highly recommended to transform your steps builiding an custom environment into a simple python script.